3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 #### Landing Zone (LZ)

 LZ has 2 main tasks: measure Linux kernel and then run it.
-If you wonder, when measurements are done, then you have just find out.
+If you wonder, when measurements are done, then you have just found out.
 Without LZ, DRTM doesn't exist.
 Although it seems inconspicuous, it does fundamental job in secure boot process.